Russia continues to position itself to launch airstrikes -- but their movements suggest the targets are something other than ISIS

 “I’m looking at the capabilities and the capacities that are being created and I determine from that what might be their intent.
 These very sophisticated air defense capabilities are not about ISIL.
 They’re about something else,” he concluded.

-Defense officials have previously told CNN that the United States believes Moscow may fear that al-Assad may not be able to retain power in the war-torn country and wants to be in position to be able to support a proxy should the situation collapse.
+Defense officials have previously told CNN that the U.S. believes Moscow may fear that Syrian President Bashar al-Assad may not be able to retain power in the war-torn country and wants to be in position to be able to support a proxy should the situation collapse.

-Russia is a close ally of al-Assad and may want to bolster him, while the United States has repeatedly called for him to go in order to resolve the five-year civil war.
+Russia is also a close ally of Assad and may want to bolster him, while the U.S. has repeatedly called for him to go in order to resolve the five-year civil war.